akaihola/repo-summary-post/README.rst

               output-content: ''  # Path to render the GitHub activity report for debugging
               output: ''          # Path to output the AI summary for debugging
               output-prompt: ''   # Path to output the LLM prompt for debugging

+Note: The default model requires the `llm-openrouter` package.
+For other LLM providers, you need to install the corresponding `llm` plugin (e.g., 'llm-gemini' for Google's Gemini models) by specifying it in the `extra-packages` input.
 ```

 Configuring LLM API Keys